Magisk-Modules-Repo/IPControl/README.md

 * Copyright (c) 2019 Jaymin Suthar.
 All rights reserved.
 * See file NOTICE in project root for licensing information and more details.

-## Source Code

-* Source code of entire ACSwitch project can be found in the Build Repo, just be sure to include submodules while cloning, Build Repo contains every subproject as a submodule and provides scripts to build them into ACSwitch as a whole.

 ## Changelog